Derwen College, near Oswestry, has opened a new on-site charity shop.

 The shop was opened thanks to support from Steve Morgan Foundation.

-She said: “Being able to practise their vocational learning in a relevant, real-life work setting can be life-changing for our young people.
+“Being able to practise their vocational learning in a relevant, real-life work setting can be life-changing for our young people.

 “Unfortunately Covid-19 and the lockdowns meant the normal channels were closed to them so we thought outside the box and decided to create our own shop.”